waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Puzzle Logs & Navigational Failures
 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at (7, 28) to receive HM01 Cut.
 *   **Learnings:** The puzzle is a scripted sequence, not a simple push mechanic.
 Interacting with the Farfetch'd causes it to move to a new, predetermined location.
+My assumption that the puzzle was solved was incorrect.
 *   **Strategy:** Use map markers to create a visual trail of the Farfetch'd's scripted path.
 Place a permanent marker at each old location before updating the main marker to its new position.

 ## B. Union Cave Navigation